duongnguyen-dev/abstractdecoder/README.md

-# abstract-to-skim
-Turning paper's abstract into the format that is more skimmable.
+# AbstractDECODER - An NLP-powered tool designed to classify each sentence of a clinical trial abstract into its specific role.